What Is Rice Cake Made Of?

 Overall, the combination of rice, water, salt, and additional flavorings creates the foundation for the diverse and delicious world of rice cakes.
 Whether enjoyed as a sweet treat or a savory snack, rice cakes continue to be a popular choice for those seeking a gluten-free and versatile option.

-See also What Does Rice Cake Taste Like?
+See also Delicious Steamed Rice Cake Recipe

 The Process of Making Rice Cakes